 I’m Rob Ainsley, a cycling writer based in York, England.

 I write a monthly humorous column on everyday cycling for Cycling Plus magazine, and research many of their ‘Local Knowledge’ routes.
 I also write for Cycling UK’s magazine and website, and occasionally for BBC Music magazine.

 I compose for solo classical guitar and occasionally for other forces.
 Here are some recent examples, all inspired by bike rides.
 Follow the links for photos and background of the rides themselves, and often PDF scores and more.

-Etude for guitar (MP3, 3min) inspired by MTB rides on collapsed roads over the ‘shivering mountain’.
-Photos, info, and links to score on the Mam Tor page.
+Mam Tor Etude for guitar (MP3, 3min).
+MTB rides on collapsed roads over the ‘shivering mountain’.

-Lyric piece for guitar (MP3, 4min) inspired by slow summer evening ride in the Staffordshire Peaks.
-Photos, info and links to the score on the Hen Cloud page.
+Hen Cloud Lyric piece for guitar (MP3, 4min).
+Slow summer evening ride in the Staffordshire Peaks.